 One of my first attempts with oil pastel

-Still reeling from this.
+Still reeling from that fire; totally unnecessary.
 Cover and inside illustration from my book, The Moth and the Sun.

 An article/rant/annotation to an illustration.
 A #Hackney bar and its flies.